joaobsjunior/sh-conventional-commits/README.md

 Great!
 You now have the hook installed on your machine and from now on, all your commits will be validated to see if they follow conventional commits. 🍾🎉

 ## Automated version generation execution
+1. Copy file `generateVersion.sh` to your project
-To check what the next release version will be, execute the command:
+2. To check what the next release version will be, execute the command inside your project folder:
 ```bash
 bash generateVersion.sh
 ```
-To generate a new release version, creating a tag, execute the command with the parameter `true` (informs the script to generate a tag):
+3. To generate a new release version, creating a tag, execute the command with the parameter `true` (informs the script to generate a tag):
 ```bash
 bash generateVersion.sh true
 ```